Profile Page

 Links embedded within

-tags inside SVGs allow keyboard and assistive technology access. - Hover effects provide visual feedback for mouse users.
+<a>tags inside SVGs allow keyboard and assistive technology access. - Hover effects provide visual feedback for mouse users.

 - Mobile-friendly version ensures the content is accessible on smaller screens.